Tornadoes of 2006: March 23

 A rare tornado touched down in Hawaii late on March 23, on the island of Lanai.
 It occurred at about 9:35 p.m.
 HAST (0735 UTC), and little damage was reported from the F0 tornado.
 It was only notable because of its unusual location.

 March 27 (Europe)

 A line of thunderstorms with some supercells tracked across the Netherlands, France, Belgium, and Germany, spawning tornadoes in Germany, including one that tracked through the southern section of Hamburg at about 7:00 p.m. local time (1700 UTC) on March 27.
 The tornadoes killed two people who were caught on construction cranes when the tornado hit.
 300,000 people also lost electricity as a result of the storms.
 Damage was reported to be significant, including flipped cars and major roof damage to numerous houses.
 Rail traffic was also halted temporarily.
 Damage was estimated at several million euros.
 No Fujita scale rating was officially assigned.
 However, the damage suggested an F1 to F2 tornado.

+March 29 (Brazil)

+At least four confirmed F1-F2 tornadoes hit the municipalities of Piracicaba and Santa Bárbara d'Oeste, in São Paulo state, at around 11:00 a.m. local time (UTC−03:00).
+An official anemometer measured winds up 158 km/h (98 mph).
+One person died and 15 others were injured.
+In Piracicaba, the damage was estimated at 1,500,000 BRL.